Enamulali/back-end-API-project/README.md

 5. We have now successfully completed our setup:
    - To run the app, use: `npm start`.
-   - If you wish to test the api with a separate app such as insomnia, the default port is 8080.
+   - If you wish to view the api in a separate app (e.g. insomnia), the default port is 8080.
 You can do this by requesting

 ```
 localhost:8080/api
 ```
-   - To test the app, use: `npm test`
+   - To otherwise test the app, use: `npm test`
-   You can test the api by using jest with the test files to test the api endpoints
+   You can run jest with the test files to test the api endpoints

 ```
 npm t __tests__/app.test.js